-Burlington, Ontario, July 28, 2021 – EcoSynthetix Inc. (TSX: ECO) (“EcoSynthetix” or the “Company”), a renewable chemicals company that produces a portfolio of commercially proven bio-based products, today announced its financial and operational results for the three months (Q2 2021) and six months (YTD 2021) ended June 30, 2021.
+Burlington, Ontario, August 2, 2023 – EcoSynthetix Inc. (TSX: ECO) (“EcoSynthetix” or the “Company”),a renewable chemicals company that produces a portfolio of commercially proven bio-based products, today announced its financial and operational results for the three months (Q2 2023) and six months (YTD 2023) ended June 30, 2023.
 Financial references are in U.S. dollars unless otherwise indicated.

-Gross profit was $1.1 million and $1.9 million for Q2 2021 and YTD 2021, respectively, compared to $0.5 million and $1.6 million in the corresponding periods in 2020.
-The increase in both periods was primarily due to higher sales volumes and a higher average selling price partly offset by higher manufacturing costs.
+Gross profit was $0.5 million and $1.2 million for Q2 2023 and YTD 2023, respectively, compared to $1.1 million and $2.2 million for the corresponding periods in 2022.
+The change in both periods was primarily due to the decreased sales volumes and higher costs of manufacturing, which were partially offset by a higher average selling price.

-Gross profit as a percentage of sales was 22.5% and 21.6% for Q2 2021 and YTD 2021, respectively, compared to 16.6% and 22.1% in the corresponding periods in 2020.
-Gross profit as a percentage of sales adjusted for manufacturing depreciation was 26.3% and 26.2% for Q2 2021 and YTD 2021, respectively, compared to 23.6% and 27.2% for the corresponding periods in 2020.
-The increase in gross profit as a percentage of sales adjusted for manufacturing depreciation in the quarter was primarily due to a higher average selling price partly offset by higher manufacturing costs.
-The decrease in the YTD period was primarily due to higher manufacturing costs partly offset by a higher average selling price.
+Gross profit as a percentage of sales was 18.6% and 19.4% for Q2 2023 and YTD 2023, respectively, compared to 26.8% and 26.1% for the corresponding periods in 2022.
+The change in both periods is primarily due to higher costs of manufacturing, including $0.3 million in higher depreciation during YTD 2023, partially offset by a higher average selling price.
+Gross profit as a percentage of sales adjusted for manufacturing depreciation was 25.2% and 29.0% for Q2 2023 and YTD 2023, respectively, compared to 30.8% and 29.8% for the corresponding periods in 2022.
+The change in both periods is primarily due to higher manufacturing costs, partially offset by a higher average selling price.

 Selling, General and Administrative